 Providing the surface has not been badly damaged, A&MT can resurface straight over the top of your existing surface quickly and efficiently.
 We ensure a seamless finish and will sweep or power wash the surface to ensure it’s clean and that any loose particles or contaminants are removed.
 If you need quality driveway resurfacing contractors, contact our team today.

 Driveway restoration is the process of taking your current driveway and placing another surface on top of it.
 This aims to improve its looks as well as the ability it has to do its main function.
 You can use materials such as block paving, asphalt, resin bound surfaces and much more.
 If you need driveway restoration services, contact us today.

 We provide high-quality new asphalt driveways for any property.
 Like with any construction, the surface must have good load-bearing.
 We, therefore, recommend a total thickness of sub-base and asphalt of 280-300mm.
 We can send a member of our team to assess your requirements and advise on the specifications to ensure your new drive is perfect.

 Repairing Driveways, Edges and Drainage Systems

-If there are cracks on your driveway we can apply a special membrane with a hot bitumen to cover them.
-Once the membrane is covered it remains flexible and prevents cracks from reopening.
+If there are cracks on your surface, we can apply a special membrane with a hot bitumen to cover them.
+Once the membrane is covered, it remains flexible and prevents cracks from reopening.
 We then apply adhesive to form a strong bond between the old and new surface.

 If the asphalt surface has been damaged or deteriorated beyond repair, we can professionally remove all or part of the base and surface course and relay the new surface.
 As professional drainage providers, we can also complete full repairs on your drainage systems.